onlyquake/xonotic-wiki/Relics.markdown

 Relics mutator:
 ===============

 The Relics mutator spawns several relics around the map, as items that players can pick up and hold.
-Each player can carry one relic at a time, and drops it when they die or press the “drop relic” button.
+Each player can carry one relic at a time, and drops it when they die or press the "drop relic" button.
 If not picked up after some time, a relic will respawn in another location.
 Each relic grants a special ability to the player carrying it.
 Currently, there are 16 relics in Xonotic.

 *NOTE: This mutator is not committed to master yet.
 To test it, see the branch mirceakitsune/mutator\_relics in GIT.*